StephaneTrebel/the-good-docs-templates/changelog/template_changelog.md

 ## Security

-{Use this section to list any resolved common vulnerabilities and exposures (CVEs) or other improvements to your software’s security.
+{Use this section to list any resolved common vulnerabilities and exposures (CVEs) or other improvements to your software's security.
 If you build your changelog from Git commits, the feature description and commit number will be added automatically.}

 {Start each description with a verb, such as "Fixed", "Improved", or "Added."}